ditaa99/genLang/README.md

 - Interactive grammar input and processing.
 - Educational content to assist students in learning key concepts.
 - Backend logic implemented in Python.
-- Frontend designed using React or JavaScript.
+- Frontend designed using React.

 ## Technologies Used